Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 [Apache License](http://www.apache.org/licenses/)
 Version 2.0, January 2004

-Maximilian Gründinger, 04.03.2024
+Aiirondev, 04.03.2024

 ## Contact

-If you have any questions or need further assistance, please contact us at <iron.ai.dev@gmail.com>
+If you have any questions or need further assistance, please contact me at <iron.ai.dev@gmail.com>